deprecate/generator-element/README.md

     And run `bower install` & `npm install` for you to fetch all dependencies.

-> ***Note:** files will be generated in the current directory, so be sure to change to a new directory before running those commands if you don't want to overwrite existing files.*
+> _**Note**: files will be generated in the current directory, so be sure to change to a new directory before running those commands if you don't want to overwrite existing files._

 ## Contributing